 Collecting, labeling, training, and maintaining datasets for machine learning and artificial intelligence applications can be costly and time-consuming.
-Even though data today is produced on a massive scale, a significant amount remains out of reach for data science and analytics projects because of the complexity involved in collecting and labeling it.
+Despite the vast amount of data produced, much of it is still inaccessible for data science and analytics projects.
 Strict data privacy, security, and compliance guidelines make accessing and using real-world datasets even more challenging.

 As a result, organizations are turning to synthetic data, artificially generated data created using new and advanced machine learning algorithms, to provide an effective and affordable alternative to sensitive and risky real-world data.
 But, until recently, synthetic data generation was costly, not practical, and often required expert knowledge.